superstreamlabs/gitbook-backup/memphis-schemaverse/formats/produce-consume/avro.md

 {% tab title="TypeScript" %}
 Memphis abstracts the need for external serialization functions and embeds them within the SDK.

-In node.js, we can simply produce an object.
-Behind the scenes, the object will be serialized based on the attached schema and data format.

 **Example schema:**

 {% code lineNumbers="true" %}